nicoduj/homebridge-harmony/readme.md

 # Homebridge-harmony

-First try to a homebridge plugin for harmony using websockets.
+An homebridge plugin for harmony hub using websockets.

 ## Work In Progress

 Known issues :
 * If you change activities too quickly, some unexpected behavior might occur (not checking the progress of activity launching currently)
-* Support Only one hub.
-If you have multiple one, try deifning multiple platforms in your config (not tested since I have only one hub)
-* Still verbose on logs , for debugging purpose
+* Still verbose on logs, for debugging purpose
-* No dynamic discovery of the hub
+* No dynamic discovery of the hub(s)

 `npm install -g homebridge-harmony`